dynamsoft-docs/barcode-reader-docs/parameters/reference/min-ratio-of-barcode-zone-width-to-height.md

 - 0: means no limitation.

 ## Setting Methods
-`MinRatioOfBarcodeZoneWidthToHeight` is supported to be set through JSON template.
+`MinRatioOfBarcodeZoneWidthToHeight` can be set via JSON template.

 ### As JSON Parameter
 `MinRatioOfBarcodeZoneWidthToHeight` as a JSON parameter is a number value defined as below.